 Dr. Jeremy Hunsinger

 Jeremy Hunsinger received his PhD in Science and Technology Studies from Virginia Tech in 2009.
 His background is in ethics, political theory, and critical internet studies with an emphasis on questions of globalization, technological governance/policy, ICTS as infrastructure, and the politics of knowledge.
 His research agenda analyzes the transformations of knowledge in the modes of production in the information age.
 He recently co-edited a special issue on Learning and Research in Virtual Worlds for Learning, Media, & Technology.
 He co-edited the International Handbook of Virtual Learning Environments and the International Handbook of Internet Research and has edited or contributed to several other volumes.
 Currently, he is working on the Routledge Handbook of Social Media, a special issue on cultures in virtual worlds, and an edited volume on virtual worlds.

 Dr. Penelope Ironstone

 Dr. Ironstone is an interdisciplinary scholar with degrees in Directed Interdisciplinary Studies (BA Hons., Carleton University, 1991), Comparative Literary Studies (MA, Carleton University, 1993), and Social & Political Thought (PhD, York University, 2001).
 Her SSHRC funded research project is called "From Seasonal Flu to Pandemic Influenza: The Cultural Life of a Virus".
 More recently, she has begun to study the cultural discourses surrounding the microbiome and microbial politics.
 Her interests span a wide variety of topics connected to Cultural Studies of Health and Medicine, Risk Cultures, Cultural Theory, and Feminist and Queer Media Studies.
 Dr. Ironstone teaches Conceptual Issues in Communication and Culture (CS203), Gender, Communication and Culture (CS322), Risk Communication (CS400t), Moral Panics and Risk Society (CS401m), and Risk, Media, and the Politics of Anxiety (CAST, graduate level) and Risk, Media and Science (CS, graduate level) Dr. Ironstone has also taught a first-year seminar in the Faculty of Arts called "Panic Now!
 Cultural Imaginings of the Disaster."
-Dr. Ironstone was a semi-finalist for the TVO Best Lecturer Award in 2008, and won the WLU Award for Teaching Excellence in the same year and again in 2011.
-She is the English-Language Book Review Editor for the Canadian Journal of Communication and Vice-President of the Canadian Communication Association.
+Dr. Ironstone was a semi-finalist for the TVO Best Lecturer Award in 2008, and was nominated for the WLU Award for Teaching Excellence in the same year and again in 2011.
+She is the English-Language Book Review Editor for the Canadian Journal of Communication and the current President of the Canadian Communication Association.

 Dr. Barbara Jenkins